arad1367/FLUX.1_Schnell_Marketing_Assistant/README.md

 Here are some examples of what you can create with this app:

-### Create a banner can show Budapest as a popular touris destination
+### Create a banner can show Budapest as a popular tourist destination

 ![Tech startup logo](budapest.png)